floragunncom/search-guard-docs/index.md

 Major changes include:

 - The first version of Search Guard which brings support for **OpenSearch** and **OpenSearch Dashboards**.
+- Completely new approach for configuring authentication. **The new configuration format is more coherent, more predictable and much more powerful.** Simple setups require very little configuration; very complex setups are possible by straight-forward configuration.
+If something goes wrong, Search Guard provides extensive error messages and diagnostic information.
 - Completely new approach for logging into Dashboards/Kibana. **Logged in users now get an actual server-side session.** This fixes a number of issues, such as:
   - Issues with cookies exceeding the browser size limit.
   - The "logout" menu item is able to invalidate the session.
 Thus, session cookies cannot be re-used any more.